olegtarasov/FastText.NetWrapper/README.md

 To use pretrained vectors for your supervised model, create an instance of `SupervisedArgs` and customize it:

+**❗ Important ❗** It doesn't say this anywhere in the original documentation, but you must use preterained vectors in **text** format
+(`.vec` file extension), and not in binary format.
+If you try to use binary vectors, you will get an error about your vectors having the dimension 0.

 ```c#
 var fastText = new FastTextWrapper();